It's Spooky: Legacy

 Following the 2001 Jagjaguwar reissue, Pitchfork published a review of the album written by founder Ryan Schreiber.
 He referred to it as "Sometimes brutally irritating" and "unnatural," but it was also "the definitive recording of both artists' solo output."
 He also commented on the album's length, saying, "Its eternal length is just a testament to the boundless insanity raging within Daniel Johnston's confused mind."
 On the musical side, he said, "Johnston's irrelevant ramblings are often redeemed by his knack for writing great melodies" and that in their collaborations, Fair refined Johnston's melodies, but on later tracks, attempts to make them too avant-garde.
 Ultimately Schreiber gave the album a 6.3/10, and said "Beneath the din of disorganization, there are really some excellent songs."

 The following year, in 2002, DQE covered "What I've Seen."
-In 2005, Dionysos included a cover of "I Did Acid With Caroline" as a hidden bonus track on their album Monsters In Love.
+In 2005, Dionysos included a cover of "I Did Acid with Caroline" as a hidden bonus track on their album Monsters in Love.
 The following year, Holy Sons released a short cover of "Nothing Left."
-In 2011 The Missing Leech covered "Frankenstein Conquers The World."
+In 2011, the Missing Leech covered "Frankenstein Conquers the World."

-In 2015, The San Antonio Current published an article written by Shannon Sweet to highlight the cover of "Sweet Loafed" featured on the 1993 edition of the album.
+In 2015, the San Antonio Current published an article written by Shannon Sweet to highlight the cover of "Sweet Loafed" featured on the 1993 edition of the album.
 Sweet described the cover as "A trip through hell."
 She compared it to the Butthole Surfers' original, praising it for its lack of similarity, saying that its lack of production value and "Bitchin' virtuosic guitar solos" was the beauty of it.
 She noted that it was a song with no trace of pretension and called it a glimpse into the mind of Johnston.
 In 2018 two artists covered "Tears Stupid Tears," a song which earlier appeared on Johnston's 1990 album; the artists are Holy Sons and Nick Shoulders.

 Following Johnston's death in 2019, several media outlets published retrospectives on Johnston, some briefly mentioning It's Spooky.
 The Irish Times cited it as an example of his less accessible work.
-For Indie Wire's memorial piece on Johnston, Jeff Feuerzeig described the album, as well as Johnston's back catalog from 1981 - 1990, as "The most intimate, emotional, heartbreaking and brilliantly humorous listening experiences of my life."
+For IndieWires memorial piece on Johnston, Jeff Feuerzeig described the album, as well as Johnston's back catalog from 1981 to 1990, as "The most intimate, emotional, heartbreaking and brilliantly humorous listening experiences of my life."

 Track listing

-All tracks written by Daniel Johnston unless stated otherwise.
+All tracks are written by Daniel Johnston, except where noted.